NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Papers/Attention Is All You Need.md

 The propose Transformers can be more parallelization since they avoid the requirement for

 ### Compared to Other Models: Extended Neural GPU, ByteNet, ConvS2S
+The main issue is that the other models use convolutional neural networks.
+These become spares as their context points are further apart and can fail on them.
+The Transformer reduces the points by a constant and resolves this issue, though this leads to some minor lower resolution, Multi-Head Attention to counteract.

 @misc{vaswani2017attention,